top of page

 The SalviSoul Cookbook

-What is Maria Luisa?
+What is María Luisa?

-How to make pan Maria Luisa?
+How to make pan María Luisa

-Below is the recipe and instructions from Karla's cookbook: The SalviSoul Cookbook along with a bit of my experience as i made it.
-The optional ingredients are not on the SalviSoul recipe, they were added by me, so i leave it up to you to add it if you desire.
+Sift the flour for the cake batter ahead of time so it’s ready to go.
+Below are the recipe and instructions from Karla’s SalviSoul Cookbook, along with a bit of my own experience as I made it.
+The optional ingredients are not part of the original SalviSoul recipe they’re additions I made, so I’ll leave it up to you to include them if you’d like.

 Tools and supplies for this recipe